English is the medium through which everything else is taught and is therefore integrally linked to all other curriculum areas.

 We plan using the Early Learning Goals as set out in the revised Early Years Foundation Stage Profile and 2014 English Programmes of Study for Key Stages 1 and 2.

 We teach English in daily lessons across the school, making links with other areas of the curriculum whenever possible.
-An overview of learning by year group shows the genre focus for each unit as well as cross-curricular links.
+The termly class planning jigsaws detail the genres and links for each unit.

 How we teach Reading

 Children in Year R and 1 have a daily phonics session following the Letters and Sounds scheme.
-Reading sessions take place in each class every day, and older children also act as reading buddies for the younger children in school in weekly sessions.
+Reading sessions take place in each class every day, and older children also act as reading buddies for the younger children in school.
 Our books are drawn from a wealth of real reads and a range of schemes which are colour coded following the book band system and include phonically decodable books.
 Schemes which form part of our well-stocked library include Oxford Reading Tree, Rigby Star, Rigby PM, Collins Big Cat and Phonics Bug.
-Volunteer readers read with children individually in all classes, sharing books together to develop speaking and listening skills.
+We also use the Accelerated Reader scheme.
+Over 1000 titles from our library are linked to online AR quizzes which check how well children understand what they are reading.
+Each AR book is matched closely to the reading ability of each child through STAR tests.
+The scheme rewards children with points for each book they successfully quiz on and allows teachers to track progress and identify children who need extra support.
+We are fortunate to have several volunteer readers who read with children individually in all classes, sharing books together to develop speaking and listening skills.

 How we teach Spelling